-700B amplifier and pClamp 9.2 software (Molecular Devices), sampling at 50 kHz and filtering at 10 kHz.
+Whole-cell recordings were made from the identified connected neurons, visualized with a $\times 40$ immersion objective on a Zeiss Axioskop microscope fitted with differential interference phase contrast (DIC) optics, using either an Axopatch 200B, or a multiclamp 700B amplifier and pCLAMP 9.2 software (Molecular Devices), sampling at 50 kHz and filtering at 10 kHz.
 Patch pipettes were pulled from filamented borosilicate glass (GC150F-7.5, outer diameter 1.5 mm; inner diameter 0.86 mm; Harvard Apparatus, Edenbridge, UK) with a 2-stage vertical puller (PC-10 Narishige, Tokyo, Japan).
-Pipettes were used with tip resistances of ~3.5 M $\Omega$ when filled with a solution containing (mM): 97.5 Kgluconate, 32.5 KCl, 10 HEPES, 5 EGTA, 1 MgCl2, 5 QX-314 (pH adjusted to 7.3 with KOH; Osmolarity 310 mOsmoles).
-Whole cell access resistance was <15 M $\Omega$ and series resistance routinely compensated by 70%.
-Evoked EPSCs recorded in the whole-cell configuration were elicited at varying frequencies by stimulation of the presynaptic trapezoid body axons with the midline positioned bipolar electrode using the same parameters as above.
+Pipettes were used with tip resistances of $\sim 3.5 \text{ M}\Omega$ when filled with a solution containing (mM): potassium gluconate 97.5, KCl 32.
+5, Hepes 10, EGTA 5, MgCl2 1, and QX-314 5 (pH adjusted to 7.3 with KOH; osmolarity 310 mosmol l^{-1}).
+Whole-cell access resistance was $< 15 M\Omega$ and series resistance routinely compensated by 70%.
+Evoked EPSCs recorded in the whole-cell configuration were elicited at varying frequencies by stimulation of the presynaptic trapezoid body axons with the midline-positioned bipolar electrode using the same parameters as above.

-Recordings were taken at either room ( $\sim 22^{\circ}$ C) or physiological temperature (37 ± 1°C) which was controlled by an environmental chamber and heat exchange, built into the microscope stage.
-The temperature was maintained by feedback control with Peltier devices warming the aCSF passing through a low volume perfusion system at 1ml/min.
-A ceramic water-immersion objective coated with sylgard was used to reduce the thermal sink of the immersion objective lens.
+Recordings were taken at either room ($\sim 22^{\circ}$ C) or physiological temperature ($37 \pm 1^{\circ}$ C) which was controlled by an environmental chamber and heat exchange, built into the microscope stage.
+The temperature was maintained by feedback control with Peltier devices warming the aCSF passing through a low volume perfusion system at 1 ml min-1.
+A ceramic water-immersion objective coated with Sylgard was used to reduce the thermal sink of the immersion objective lens.

-Computational Model A model was developed to simulate the postsynaptic EPSC amplitude in response to presynaptic APs at the calyx of Held, which includes a variety of processes contributing to STP (Fig. 1).
-Each process was implemented as a deterministic model by linear first order differential equations, and the corresponding state variables represent relative amounts bound between [0:1].
+A model was developed to simulate the postsynaptic EPSC amplitude in response to presynaptic action potentials (APs) at the calyx of Held, which includes a variety of processes contributing to STP (Fig. 1).
+Each process was implemented as a deterministic model by linear first-order differential equations, and the corresponding state variables represent relative amounts bound between [0:1].
 The model consists of a presynaptic compartment, where glutamate is released, and a postsynaptic compartment, where the current response is generated by AMPA receptors.
-The magnitude of the postsynaptic current following a presynaptic AP depends on the presynaptic dynamics regulating transmitter release, and on postsynaptic AMPA receptor desensitisation.
+The magnitude of the postsynaptic current following a presynaptic AP depends on the presynaptic dynamics regulating transmitter release, and on postsynaptic AMPA receptor desensitization.

-The fraction of transmitter T(t) released from the presynaptic terminal during stimulation with a single AP depends on the RRVP occupancy n(t) and the release probability p(t):
+The fraction of transmitter T(t) released from the presynaptic terminal during stimulation with a single AP depends on the RRVP occupancy n(t) and the release probability $p_r(t)$:

-$$T(t) = n(t) \cdot p_r(t) \tag{1}$$
+$$T(t) = n(t) \cdot p_r(t). \tag{1}$$

-Following earlier models (Betz, 1970; Markram et al., 1998; Dayan and Abbott, 2001; Wong et al., 2003; Graham et al., 2004), both the release probability and vesicle pool size are dynamic variables, which allows for modelling of vesicle pool depletion, release probability facilitation and further presynaptic sources of STP.
+Following earlier models (Betz, 1970; Markram et al. 1998; Dayan & Abbott, 2001; Wong et al. 2003; Graham et al. 2004), both the release probability and vesicle pool size are dynamic variables, which allows for modelling of vesicle pool depletion, release probability facilitation and further presynaptic sources of STP.